kumakyoo42/oma-file-formats/OMA.md

 the nature of the elements in this chunk.

-Currently the type of a chunk must be one of ('N' for nodes, 'W' for ways and 'A' for areas).
-It is possible and highly likely, that further types will be defined in the future.
+Currently the type of a chunk must be one of ('N' for nodes, 'W' for ways, 'A' for areas and 'C' for collections).
+It is possible that further types will be defined in the future.

 All elements of a chunk must be completely contained in the bounding